THE BEST VEGAN FOOD IN LONDON (15 AMAZING RESTAURANTS)

 12. Phat Phuc Noodle Bar (Chelsea)

 In addition to having one of the more original restaurant names I’ve ever encountered (try not to chuckle, just try) Phat Phuc is one of the best spots in London to go for killer noodles.
-Though it’s not fully vegan, their veg-friendly options are reportedly fantastic, offering Asian favorites like laksa, pho, and wok-fried noodles.
+Though it’s technically a vegetarian restaurant and not fully vegan, their veg-friendly options are reportedly fantastic, offering Asian favorites like laksa, pho, and wok-fried noodles.
+One day soon, I want to find some vegan Japanese restaurants (like Itadaki Zen) & Thai restaurants for those special flavours in London for my next visit!

 13. En Root (Clapham, Peckham)

 En Root is self-described as “Indian-inspired vegan cuisine,” and it was very difficult to decide between this restaurants and the several other incredible Indian vegan spots in London.
-We can’t wait to try out them next time!
+We can’t wait to try out them next time, as we’ve heard there’s a special British twist to most of the best Indian-forward vegan restaurants in London!

 14. Vantra (Soho)